ASUS-AICS/LibMultiLabel/docs/api/nn_tutorial.rst

 BERT Example
 ============

-You will learn how to train and predict a BERT model via LibMultiLabel step-by-step in this example.
+This example shows how to train and test a BERT model via LibMultiLabel step-by-step.

-Note that this example requires 8.5 GB GPU memory.
+Note that this example requires around 9 GB GPU memory.
 If your GPU device is not satisfied this requirement, please reduce the ``batch_size`` in `Step 6 <nn_tutorial.html#step-6-create-data-loaders>`_.